Grace-Elsa-George/Data-Analysis/UK Road Accident Analysis 2021-22/README.md

 ### * Data cleaning and Transformation

+The data analysis is done in MS Excel and used pivot tables and visualizations.

 * Data Cleaning

 In this phase, the dataset is thoroughly studied and ensured the accuracy and reliability of the data for further analysis.
 The data is cleaned by removing inconsistencies, errors, and duplicates.
 Example - replace the word “fetal” with “fatal” in the severity column.